NicoleA89/Recommendations_with_IBM/README.md

 In this project I am looking at the interactions between users and articles on the IBM Watson Studio platform.

 ## Files
-Recommendations_with_IBM.ipynb: My answer for recommendations, It describe how to recommend articles to users Recommendations_with_IBM.html: As the same of above notebook but format is html.
+Recommendations_with_IBM.ipynb: Describes how to recommend the relevant articles to users Recommendations_with_IBM.html: Same as above notebook but in html format.

 ## Acknowledgements
 I thank IBM Watson Studio platform for the dataset and Udacity for the advice and review.